docpad-archive/documentation/extend/plugin-write.html.md

 	package.json (optional)
 ```

 #### `src/yourpluginname.test.coffee`

-This file simply calls into DocPad and tell it to test our plugin, you will need to modify the `pluginName` property to match your plugin:
+This file simply calls DocPad and tells it to test your plugin.
+You’ll need to modify the `pluginName` property to match your plugin:

 ```
 # Test our plugin using DocPad's Testers